alexwlchan/alexwlchan.net/src/_drafts/adding-watch-locations.md

 Pulling them all into a dictionary means picking the last location that appeared in the file.
 That's somewhat arbitrary, but I didn't want to spend too much time on this so I called it good.
+Because they're so close together, either is fine for my purposes.

 To tie this all together, I wrote a bit more Python which would find all the JPEG files from my camera, get the timestamp of that photo, and use `exiftool` to add location metadata if my workout had recorded a location at that precise timestamp: